doga/rdf-dataflow/README.md

 - Serialisers and deserialisers should be easy to implement.
 - Document completeness (= non-truncation) should be easy to verify by examining the document contents.

-Here is where the other RDF formats are currently falling short:
+Where the other RDF formats are currently falling short:

-- The [SPARQL 1.1 Query Results JSON Format](https://www.w3.org/TR/sparql11-results-json/) does not support RDF 1.2, and its purpose is to serialise many types of SPARQL results, not only RDF datasets. `RDF Dataflow` derives from this format.
+- The [SPARQL 1.1 Query Results JSON Format](https://www.w3.org/TR/sparql11-results-json/) does not support RDF 1.2, and its purpose is to serialise many types of SPARQL results, not only RDF datasets. `RDF Dataflow` is derived from this format.

 - [JSON-LD](https://www.w3.org/TR/json-ld11/) is another JSON-based format but it does not yet support RDF 1.2 (as of July 2025).
-This is a terse format and writing serialisers and deserialisers for it is non-trivial.
+This is a terse format and writing serialisers and deserialisers for it is a non-trivial task.
 RDF 1.2 support is on their roadmap, which will make this format terser still.

 - [Turtle](https://www.w3.org/TR/rdf12-turtle/) and [TriG](https://www.w3.org/TR/rdf12-trig/) support RDF 1.2, but  writing serialisers and deserialisers for those formats is non-trivial, and they make it impossible to ensure that a document hasn't been truncated.